Adblue failure, what next?

 -

-SCR reduction
+SCR Reduction

 Ammonia (NH₃) reacts with nitrogen oxides (NOx) in the SCR (Selective Catalytic Reduction) catalyst. -

-The end product of the reaction
+End product of the reaction

 Nitrogen oxides (NOx) are converted into:-